 FILE PHOTO: People walk past a Canada Goose store on Fifth Avenue as President Trump’s new tariffs are imposed, in New York City, U.S., August 7, 2025.
 REUTERS/Adam Gray/File Photo

-(Reuters) -Canada Goose's controlling shareholder Bain Capital has received bids to take the luxury goods maker private at a valuation of about $1.4 billion, CNBC reported on Tuesday, citing people familiar with the matter.
+(Reuters) -Canada Goose's controlling shareholder Bain Capital has received bids to take the luxury goods maker private at a valuation of about $1.4 billion, CNBC reported late on Tuesday, citing people familiar with the matter.

 Other prospective buyers include Shanghai-based apparel manufacturer Bosideng International, and a consortium formed by Hong Kong-listed sportswear maker Anta Sports Products and private-equity firm FountainVest Capital, according to the report.